jlabusch/beacon/README.md

     | node  +-----> gateway|
     +-------+     +--------+

-On the DNS server for ${BEACON_DOMAIN}, create a TXT record for `${BEACON_ID}.${BEACON_DOMAIN}` with the value of the port the reverse SSH tunnel should be created on. ("52001" in the example below)
+    On the DNS server for "example.com", create a TXT record for "e0fb0955a.example.com" with the value of the
+    port the reverse SSH tunnel should be created on ("52001" below):

-    > dig +noall +answer -t TXT ${BEACON_ID}.${BEACON_DOMAIN}
+        > dig +noall +answer -t TXT e0fb0955a.example.com e0fb0955a.example.com.
-    beacon5.example.com.
 592 IN TXT "52001"

     On the fleet node, run this script in a cron job and it'll connect if it sees the beacon, and skip processing if the tunnel is already up.

         > grep beacon /etc/crontab
-    */5 *	* * *	beaconuser    /opt/beacon
+        */5 *	* * *	jacques    /home/jacques/src/beacon/beacon

     The fleet node's SSH user must be able to log in to the tunnel host non-interactively:

-    > ssh -i $SSH_KEY -l $SSH_USER $TUNNEL_HOST
+        > ssh -i /home/jacques/.ssh/id_rsa -l jacques tunnel.example.com

     On the tunnel host, you can find open tunnels in the 52xxx port range using:

-    > sudo netstat -tpln | grep ssh | grep 52
+        > sudo netstat -tpln | grep ssh | grep -E ':52[0-9]{3}'
         tcp    0    0 127.0.0.1:52001     0.0.0.0:*      LISTEN      31459/sshd: beaconuser
         tcp6   0    0 ::1:52001           :::*           LISTEN      31459/sshd: beaconuser

     On the tunnel host, you can close tunnels by killing specific sshd processes:

         > kill 31459

     List of optional arguments:

-    -h, --help
+        --beacon-domain=DOMAIN, -d
+            default is "example.com"

+        --beacon-id=ID, -i
+            default is "e0fb0955a"

+        --help, -h
             show this message

-    -i, --beacon-id=ID
+        --install
+            install beacon into /etc/crontab, to be run as jacques in 5 minute intervals and taking additional command line options into account when configuring the job (-c, -d, -i, -k, -u, -t)

+        --ssh-key=PATH, -k
-        default is "e0fb0955a20e6f6e4e6d5a16cc84dc061" (which has no special significance)
+            default is "/home/jacques/.ssh/id_rsa"

-    -d, --beacon-domain=DOMAIN
+        --ssh-user=USER, -s
-        default is "example.com"
+            default is "jacques"

-    -t, --tunnel-host=HOST
+        --tunnel-host=HOST, -t
             default is "tunnel.example.com"

-    -k, --ssh-key=PATH
-        default is "~/.ssh/id_rsa"

-    -u, --ssh-user=USER
+        --user=USER, -u
-        default is "$USER"
+            user to execute the cron job as; default is "jacques"

-# AUTHENTICATION
+AUTHENTICATION
     The tunnels are built on SSH, and beacon does not attempt to manage your SSH keys for you.
     The only restriction on keys is that they should be non-interactive, e.g. not requiring that a passphrase be entered.